 The only practical problem with this approach pops up due to some IRS rules about timing payroll tax deposits.
 With the approach described above, you can’t pay shareholder-employee more than $16,000 a quarter or $64,000 for the year.
 The good news, though, is that that limit should affect almost no one.
 (Few S corporations pay or need to pay their shareholder-employees more than this amount.)

 The first time you use this “after-the-fact” approach, however, the mechanics can seem almost too simple because you do save so much time.
-Which is why we’ve developed a short $20 e-book that explains the process, that shows you examples of how the quarter-end and year-end forms look, and that provides nearly complete “blank” forms to which you can just add your name, address and employer identification number too.
+Which is why we’ve developed a short $20 monograph that explains the process, that shows you examples of how the quarter-end and year-end forms look, and that provides nearly complete “blank” forms to which you can just add your name, address and employer identification number too.

-Note: The “Five Minute Payroll” ebook gives you detailed instructions and example forms for two single-employee payroll scenarios: One where you pay the employee $10,000 a quarter and one where you pay the employee $16,000.
+Note: The “Five Minute Payroll” monograph gives you detailed instructions and example forms for two single-employee payroll scenarios: One where you pay the employee $10,000 a quarter and one where you pay the employee $16,000.

 As with all of our digital goods, if the product doesn’t work the way you want or what you purchase doesn’t seem a good value for your hard-earned money, no problem.
 Just request a refund.

-A related point: If you’re a client of our CPA firm, you have complimentary access to all of our digital goods, so don’t purchase this or any other ebook, monograph or kit.
+A related point: If you’re a client of our CPA firm, you have complimentary access to all of our digital goods, so don’t purchase this or any other monograph or kit.
 Just ask one of us for your complimentary copy, okay?

 Additional Free Resources for Simplifying Small Business Payroll